 What’s Yom Kippur in Israel Like?

 Yom Kippur in Israel is the one day when normal life across Israel stops.
 All businesses close, including all restaurants and places of leisure.
-All transportation stops – Ben Gurion Airport, Israel’s major airport, stops functioning, as does all public transport, and almost all private vehicles also stop so the roads become totally empty for the day apart from the odd emergency vehicle and children and adults riding bikes!
+All transportation stops.
+It’s the only day all year where Ben Gurion Airport, Israel’s major airport, stops functioning, as does all public transport.
+Almost all private vehicles also stop so the roads become totally empty for the day, apart from the odd emergency vehicle and children and adults riding bikes!

 It is not legally forbidden to drive on Yom Kippur, however almost all citizens (religious or secular) refrain from driving.
 There are virtually no cars on the road, therefore biking on Yom Kippur has become something of a tradition.
 Driving is incredibly dangerous because there are many kids and families who will bike on major roads in Israel.
 It’s one of the best days to explore big cities like Tel Aviv by bike, and a truly unique experience to travel Israel’s vast highways on two wheels.

 What To Do in Israel on Yom Kippur as a Tourist

 Like Shabbat, there is no public transport in Israel on Yom Kippur, nor are there museums or cultural sites that are possible to visit.
 Within Israeli cities, the best option is to walk, observe the varying ways Jews across society mark this day.
 It’s a special experience to observe the peace and unbelievable tranquility of a country where nobody is moving, no cars, and no noise, and observe a country where a large proportion of the population is fasting.
 Try visiting a local synagogue to see how Israelis practice this special day.